Blervin1/Aim-Training-Game/README.md

 ## Technologies
 - HTML, CSS, JavaScript: Core technologies used for creating the page structure, styling, and implementing interactive behavior. 💻

-Feel free to explore the [Aim Training Game](https://blervin1.github.io/Aim-Training-Game/) and enhance your skills! 🚀